 Treat Job Searching Like a Job

-Each day, set your plan of attack, determine the goals you want to obtain, and follow-through, just like you would at a job.
-Set aside certain hours of the day each day to dedicate to your job search activities.
-This way, you’ll be sure to get more job search activities completed daily, increasing your odds that your job search will be successful.
+Each day, set your plan of attack, determine the goals you want to obtain, and follow through, just like you would at a job.
+Set aside specific hours each day to dedicate to your job search activities.
+This way, you’ll be sure to complete more job search activities daily, increasing your odds of success.

 Prepare and Practice for the Interview